-Group Company
+Group Cor Company

-2011 2010 2011 2010
+2012 2011 2012 2011

 € € € €

-Not later than 1 year 19,762 18,576 10,424 4,122
+Not later than 1 year 101,236 87,330 12,300 10,424

-Later than 1 year and not later than 5 years 40,995 28,357 35,599 -
+Later than 1 year and not later than 5 years 221,945 310,895 31,945 35,599

-60,757 46,933 46,023 4,122
+323,181 398,225 44,245 46,023

-30. Contingencies
+31. Contingencies

-- (a) The Company had been requested by the Malta Environment and Planning Authority to pay fees amounting to €1,282,320 for the disposal of excavated material at sea.
+- (a) The Company was requested by the Malta Environment and Planning Authority to pay fees amounting to €1,282,320 in 2009 for the disposal of excavated material at sea, which payment was made in full by the Company during the same year.
 The Directors are contending that the said fees, or part thereof, should ultimately be paid by the contractor engaged to carry out the excavation works.
-The Company is still in the process of arbitration with the relevant contractor and accordingly the extent of such recoverable amounts could not be reliably estimated as at 31 December 2011. - (b) The Company is subject to a joint and several suretyship to secure the banking facilities of Tigné Mall Limited which as at 31 December 2011 amounted to €33,805,908 (2010: €34,008,368), which is supported by general hypothecs over the Company's present and future assets and special hypothecs over specific portions of land forming part of the Company's temporary emphyteutical concession. - (c) In terms of the Emphyteutical Deed, the Company is responsible for the construction and installation of the public infrastructure including drainage, water, electricity and telecommunications distribution systems, which on completion of each phase shall pass on to Government.
-There is disagreement between the Company and Government regarding the telecommunications public infrastructure whereby, although there is no litigation as yet, correspondence on the matter has been exchanged. - d) The Company has received a few legal and judicial letters from property buyers mainly relating to damages allegedly incurred by them due to latent defects in their apartments and other differences.
-To date some of the pending claims were pursued in court; however the amount of the claims, where quantified, were not deemed material by the Company's Directors. - (e) At 31 December 2011, the Company had a contingency arising from uncalled share capital in subsidiaries, amounting to €37,272 (2010: €37,272), for which no provision has been made in the Financial Statements. - (f) At 31 December 2011, the Group has contingent liabilities amounting to €393,664 (2010: €393,664) in respect of guarantees issued by the bank in the ordinary course of business in favour of the Malta Environment and Planning Authority.
-At 31 December 2011, the Group also had contingent liabilities amounting to €3,186,503 (2010: €4,351,190) in respect of guarantees issued by the bank in the ordinary course of business in favour of the Government. - (g) At 31 December 2011, the Company has contingent liabilities in respect of guarantees given to the bank to secure the banking facilities of its joint venture for the amount of €3,392,500.
+The Company is still in the process of arbitration with the relevant contractor and accordingly the extent of such recoverable amounts could not be reliably estimated as at 31 December 2012. - (b) The Company is subject to a joint and several suretyship to secure the banking facilities of Tigné Mall Limited (Tigné Mall p.l.c. with effect from 1 March 2013) which as at 31 December 2012 amounted to €36,531,778 (2011: €33,805,908).
+The Company is securing the repayment of the banking facilities of Tigné Mall p.l.c. through general hypothecs over the Company's present and future assets as well as special hypothecs over specific portions of land forming part of the Company's temporary emphyteutical concession.
+The Company is informed that Tigné Mall p.l.c. is in possession of a commitment from the relative bankers, whereby pursuant to admission to listing of Tignè Mall p.l.c.'s ordinary shares and the ensuing reduction in loans by an amount of €6,500,000, the security referred to herein will be cancelled. - (c) In terms of the Emphyteutical Deed, the Company is responsible for the construction and installation of the public infrastructure including drainage, water, electricity and telecommunications distribution systems, which on completion of each phase shall pass on to Government.
+The Company maintains that the circumstances from when the Emphyteutical Deed was entered into have now changed whereby state monopoly over telecommunication infrastructure has been removed and that accordingly telecommunication infrastructure should not revert back to Government upon completion of each phase.
+Although there is no litigation as yet, correspondence on the matter has been exchanged. - (d) The Company has received claims from property buyers mainly relating to damages allegedly incurred by them due to latent defects in their apartments and other differences.
+To date some of the pending claims were pursued in court; however the amount of the claims, where quantified, were not deemed material by the Company's Directors.